Pedro (footballer, born 1987): 2010–11: UEFA Champions League and La Liga success

-2011–2014: Further La Liga and domestic success
+2011–2014: further La Liga and domestic success

 On 5 July 2011, Pedro extended his contract by one year, until June 2016.
 His buyout clause was raised from €90 million to €150 million.
 After the signing of Alexis Sánchez, Pedro featured less during the 2011–12 season.
 However, he did finish the season with 13 goals, including two in that season's Copa del Rey final, a 3–0 win against Athletic Bilbao.

-On 21 September 2013, Pedro scored a hat-trick in a 4–0 victory away to Rayo Vallecano.
+Pedro scored a hat-trick on 21 September 2013 in a 4–0 victory away to Rayo Vallecano.
 On 22 December, in another away fixture, he added another three – all in the first half and in only nine minutes – to help Barcelona come back from 2–0 down to win 5–2 over Getafe, thus becoming the player to score the fastest ever hat-trick in Barcelona history.

-2014–15: Treble and final season
+2014–15: treble and final season

 On 16 December 2014, Pedro scored another hat-trick, this time in a round of 32 second leg fixture in the Copa del Rey against Huesca, with Barcelona winning 8–1 at home.
 On 4 June 2015, Barcelona announced that Pedro had signed a new four-year contract, and that his buyout clause would remain at €150 million.